Vertex dominated superconductivity in intercalated FeSe: Results and Discussion

-We now turn our attention to two-particle instabilities, particularly the frequency and momentum resolved magnetic susceptibility Im$\,\chi^{m}(\omega,q)$ (Fig.~\ref{chi}).
+We now turn our attention to two-particle instabilities, particularly the frequency and momentum resolved magnetic susceptibility Im$\,\chi^{m}(\omega,\bf q)$ (Fig.~\ref{chi}).
 It is computed by solving a non-local Bethe-Salpeter equation (BSE) that dresses the non-local polarisation bubble in the particle-hole magnetic channel by the local irreducible dynamic vertex~\cite{nematicity,swag19}.
 Both the inputs for the BSE, the single-particle vertex which enters the self-energy and the two-particle vertex entering into response functions, are computed using DMFT.
-Our computed Im$\,\chi^{m}(\omega,q)$ has been rigorously benchmarked against Inelastic Neutron Scattering measurements~\cite{wang} in a prior study~\cite{nematicity} over all relevant energies and momenta.
-In the vicinity of $q{=}(1/2,1/2)$, intercalation ($p{-}d$ and $f{-}d$) significantly enhances the strength of Im$\chi^{m}(\omega,q)$ at lower energies, making spin-fluctuation mediated superconductivity more favourable.
+Our computed Im$\,\chi^{m}(\omega,\bf q)$ has been rigorously benchmarked against Inelastic Neutron Scattering measurements~\cite{wang} in a prior study~\cite{nematicity} over all relevant energies and momenta.
+We analyse Im$\,\chi^{m}(\omega,\bf q)$ along the reciprocal lattice vectors $\bf q$=($\bf q_{x},q_{y},q_{z}$), in units of ${2\pi}/{a}$.
+We fix $q_{z}$ at 0 and explore the susceptibilities in the $\bf q$=($\bf q_{x},q_{y}$) plane.
+In the vicinity of $\bf q{=}$(1/2,1/2), intercalation ($p{-}d$ and $f{-}d$) significantly enhances the strength of Im$\chi^{m}(\omega,\bf q)$ at lower energies, making spin-fluctuation mediated superconductivity more favourable.
 We also observe that this tendency is independent of temperature; nevertheless, with lower temperatures the strength of spin-glue at low-energies for superconductivity becomes more prominent.
-To understand the essential ingredient of such spin susceptibilities in the static limit, we recompute $\chi^{m}(q)=\chi^{m}(\omega{=}0,q)$ with a vertex and without (RPA).
+To understand the essential ingredient of such spin susceptibilities in the static limit, we recompute $\chi^{m}(q)=\chi^{m}(\omega{=}0,\bf q)$ with a vertex and without (RPA).